St Helena

 We pass through a thicket of prickly pears, and Marco shows me how to harvest the fruits, using a rock to brush off the spines, revealing the sweet red flesh inside; it tastes halfway between a lychee and a mango.
 ‘We call this the tungi,’ he says, splitting another fruit.
 ‘In the old days sailors planted them on the island so they’d always have a supply of Vitamin C to stave off scurvy.’

-We reach the coast and stop on the battlements of an abandoned watchtower, gazing out over the flat blue Atlantic.
-On one wall, a date has been etched into the stone: 1794.
-I wonderwho the soldier who carved it was, the epic journey that brought him here, and whether he ever made it home.
-I’m still thinking about him as I follow Marco down the coast towards the rooftops of Jamestown, listening to the boom of the Atlantic against the island’s black cliffs, and the lonely cackle of fairy terns wheeling in the mist.
-St Helena may not be quite as faraway as once it was, but it still feels like a long way from home.
+I’m still thinking about him as I follow Marco down the coast towards the rooftops of Jamestown, listening to the boom of the Atlantic against the island’s black cliffs, and the cackle of fairy terns wheeling in the mist.
+St Helena may not be quite as faraway as once it was, but it still feels like an awfully long way from home.

 St Helena: Make It Happen